cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_2/Spanning_Tree_and_Rapid_Spanning_Tree.md

 ### Bridge Assurance

-<span id="src-8362689_indexterm-21EEE2A6277623E0765999F17F039C18">On</span><span id="src-8362689_indexterm-AC5F7A0AF8796A893AFE239D1CC5BC26">
-a point-to-point </span>link where RSTP is running, if you want to detect unidirectional links and put the port in a discarding state (in error), you can enable bridge assurance on the port by enabling a port type network.
+On a point-to-point link where RSTP is running, if you want to detect unidirectional links and put the port in a discarding state (in error), you can enable bridge assurance on the port by enabling a port type network.
 The port would be in a bridge assurance inconsistent state until a BPDU is received from the peer.
 You need to configure the port type network on both the ends of the link in order for bridge assurance to operate properly.